cs-ehanc001/cs480_hw1/README.md

 ## Build Instructions

-This project is tested using GCC-11.
-Older versions may not be supported.
+This project is tested using GCC-11, using libstdc++-11.
+Older compilers and standard library versions may not be supported.

 ```sh
 mkdir build